Internal passport of Russia: Rules for the use of a passport

 A citizen is obliged to keep his passport with care.
 A citizen must immediately report the loss of a passport to a territorial body of the Ministry of Internal Affairs.

 It is forbidden to confiscate a citizen's passport, except in cases provided for by the legislation of the Russian Federation.

 Until a new passport is issued, a temporary identity document, the form of which is established by the Ministry of Internal Affairs of the Russian Federation, is provided at the citizen's request by a structural subdivision of the authority competent in the area of migration.

 Persons whose citizenship of the Russian Federation has been terminated must surrender their passports to the internal affairs bodies at their place of residence or place of stay, or to the territorial bodies of the Ministry of Internal Affairs.
 Persons residing outside the Russian Federation - to a diplomatic mission or consular office of the Russian Federation in the state of residence, which forwards them to the territorial authorities of the Ministry of Internal Affairs of Russia at the last place of residence or stay of these persons in the territory of the Russian Federation.

 The found passport is to be handed over to the authorities of the Ministry of Internal Affairs.

 The passport of a person remanded in custody or sentenced to imprisonment is temporarily confiscated by the pretrial investigation agency or the court and added to the personal file of the person in question.
 On release from custody or when serving a sentence of deprivation of liberty, the passport is returned to the citizen.

 The passport of a deceased citizen is handed over to the civil registry authorities at the place of registration of the death, which send it to the territorial office of the Ministry of Internal Affairs of Russia at the last place of residence or place of stay of the deceased citizen on the territory of the Russian Federation.
 The passport of a citizen who died outside the Russian Federation is taken to a diplomatic mission or consular office of the Russian Federation for its subsequent forwarding to the relevant territorial body of the Ministry of Internal Affairs of Russia.

 Replacement with identity cards

-In November 2010, the Ministry of Internal Affairs announced the cancellation of internal passports with the aim of replacing them with plastic identity cards or driver's licenses by 2025.
-Country-wide replacement was postponed until 15 March 2018 not to interfere with 2016 Duma election and then until 2022.
+In November 2010, the Ministry of Internal Affairs announced the cancellation of internal passports, with the aim of replacing them with plastic identity cards or driver's licenses by 2025.
+Country-wide replacement was postponed until 15 March 2018 so as not to interfere with 2016 Duma election, and was then further postponed until 2022.